-This document can help you resolve problems that interrupt the installer for Adobe Creative Suite 4 on Windows XP.
+This document can help you resolve problems that interrupt the installer for Adobe Creative Suite 4 and Point Products on Windows XP.
 These problems can manifest themselves in many different ways, including (but not limited to) a frozen cursor or screen, or an error.

 Please note that this document does not address problems related to serial numbers.
 For these problems, contact Adobe Customer Service.